Eat

 Method

-- Heat a medium saucepan to medium heat and fry the diced onion and garlic with some olive oil until soft.
+- Heat a medium saucepan to medium heat.
+Then fry the diced onion and garlic with some olive oil until soft.

-- Roughly chop the aubergine, mushrooms, courgette and carrots, and add to the saucepan, heating for around five minutes, until they become soft.
+- Roughly chop the aubergine, mushrooms, courgette, and carrots, and add to the saucepan.
+Heat them for around 5 minutes, until they become soft.

-- Add in the chopped tomatoes and chickpeas, then leave to simmer for twenty minutes until the sauce starts to thicken and come together.
+- Add the chopped tomatoes and chickpeas.
+Then leave to simmer for 20 minutes until the sauce starts to thicken and come together.

 - Cook pasta according to cooking instructions, then serve with sauce.
-Add vegan cheese as an optional extra if desired.
+Add vegan cheese as an optional extra.

-As this recipe has plenty of vegetables it’s a great source of vitamins, minerals and fibre, which can help you to maintain a healthy digestive system.
+This colourful recipe has plenty of vegetables.
+It’s a great source of vitamins, minerals, and fibre too, which can help to maintain a healthy digestive system.

 - 1 red onion